renanmakoto/mobile-to-do-list/README.md

 <h1 align="center">toDot</h1>

-<p align="center">A mobile To Do List I have developed using React Native for my personal use.</p>
+<p align="center">A mobile To Do List I developed using React Native for my personal use.</p>

 <div align="center">